operator-playground-io/kong-operator-tile/tutorials/operator-installation-verification-tutorial.md

 kubectl get pods -n operators
 ```

-You should see a pod starting with 'kong-operator' with Ready value '1/1' and Status 'Running' like the output as below.
+You should see a pod starting with 'kong-operator' with Ready value '1/1' and Status 'Running' like the output as below:

 ```output
 NAME                                READY   STATUS    RESTARTS   AGE